Ariel Hernández (baseball)

-Ariel Hernández (born March 2, 1992) is a Dominican former professional baseball pitcher.
-He previously played in Major League Baseball (MLB) for the Cincinnati Reds.
+Ariel Hernández (born March 2, 1992) is a Dominican professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Cincinnati Reds.

 Career

 San Francisco Giants

 Hernández signed with the San Francisco Giants as an international free agent on September 4, 2008.
-He made his professional debut in 2009 with the Dominican Summer League Giants, with whom he recorded a 6-1 record and 3.64 ERA in 13 games.
+He made his professional debut in 2009 with the Dominican Summer League Giants, with whom he recorded a 6–1 record and 3.64 ERA in 13 games.
 He returned to the team in 2010, where he posted a 2.01 ERA in 9 appearances.
-For the 2011 season, Hernández played with the AZL Giants, pitching to a 8.40 ERA with 15 strikeouts in as many innings pitched.
+For the 2011 season, Hernández played with the rookie-level Arizona League Giants, pitching to a 8.40 ERA with 15 strikeouts in as many innings pitched.
 The following year, Hernández returned to the team, logging a 4.50 ERA with 19 strikeouts in 11 appearances.
 In 2013, Hernández spent his third straight year with the AZL Giants, registering a n ugly 10.57 ERA in 10 appearances.
 Hernández missed the entire 2014 season due to a right shoulder strain and was released by the Giants organization on March 9, 2015.

 Frontier Greys

 On April 4, 2015, Hernández signed with the Frontier Greys of the independent Frontier League.
-Hernández made 2 appearances for the Greys in 2015, pitching 2.0 scoreless innings with 5 strikeouts.
+Hernández made two appearances for the Greys in 2015, pitching two scoreless innings with five strikeouts.